 1. Your assets could be severely damaged by a spike or drop in temperature

 For example, temperature monitoring systems play a key role in data center infrastructure management to help meet the demand for constant, uninterrupted uptime.
 Left unchecked, excessive heat can quickly bring a fully functional computer room to a halt.
-Temperature monitors are also an affordable way to control energy consumption and spending from overcooling the center.
+Temperature monitors are also an affordable way to control energy consumption and cooling costs.
 It's especially important to monitor temperature in centers that have a mix of older equipment, which runs hot, and newer pieces that run cooler, thanks to more recent technology.

 2. You have remote work areas throughout a large facility or off-site